zdravkov/kendo-docs/getting-started/framework/templates/overview.md

 2. Uses HTML encoding to display values: #: #
 3. Execute arbitrary JavaScript code: # if(...){# ... #}#

-> If your template includes a "#" that is not part of a binding expression, **you must** escape that value or it will cause a template compliation error (this is common in Kendo UI Mobile where # is often used for view navigation).
-You can escape any literal "#" in JavaScript strings using "\\\\#" and in HTML script templates using "\\#".
+> If your template includes a "#" that is not part of a binding expression, **you must** escape that character or it will cause a template compilation error
+(this is common in Kendo UI Mobile where # is often used for view navigation).
+Literal "#" in JavaScript strings are escaped with "\\\\#", while literal "#" in external HTML script templates are escaped with "\\#".

+> "#" characters, which are part of a binding expression, but the expression is placed inside a nested Kendo UI template, must be escaped as well.

 Let's take a closer look at how each of these Kendo UI Template syntaxes can be used in context.